MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

 ## Task 1: Provision the lab environment
 In this task, you will deploy a virtual machine that will be used to test monitoring scenarios.

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop [Azure portal](https://portal.azure.com) and log in with Azure credentials.

-1. To get the Azure credentials select the Environment Details tab from the lab environment details page.

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.